Logan-Martin/Mini-Arcade-Machine/README.md

 #### Latest Update:

+9/12/2026:
+- Added DrawTriangle Helper function
+- Changed Character Struct code to use Struct within Struct for ease of access to TriangeData, CenterPosition, and streamline eventual enemy behavior and graphics drawing
+- Deleted previous code format and uploaded important historical files to OldCode folder within the Code folder
+   - Note: the Arduino IDE doesn't support Git workflow within the app itself.
+GitHub Desktop or another flow is possible, w/ .gitignore, but this may break parts of this existing repo formatting.

 8/27/2026:
 - Since the last update, I've decided to make a Galaga-like space shooter.
 A simple game, an MVP really, so that I can focus on my academics and jobs now that I'm back at university.
    - It's good I did this project also because my C-Programming and Game Platform Analysis classes are introducing things I've learned here.
 Examples: memory management and macros [#define].